dsubject/dani-subject-blog/src/pages/about/index.md

     After losing my job in 2017, I realized I wasn't happy with the path that I was on, and I made the switch into software development.
 To read more about my journey into coding, check out my blog post
+  image1:
+    alt: A close-up of a paper filter filled with ground coffee
+    image: /img/dsc01250.jpg
+  image2:
+    alt: A green cup of a coffee on a wooden table
+    image: /img/0n0a9290.jpg
+  image3:
+    alt: Coffee beans
+    image: /img/dsc01230.jpg
+testimonials:
+  - author: Elisabeth Kaurismäki
+    quote: >-
+      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+  - author: Philipp Trommler
+    quote: >-
+      Kaldi is the place to go if you want the best quality coffee.
+I love their stance on empowering farmers and transparency.
+full_image: /img/products-full-width.jpg
 ---